 National Legislative Committee

-The Marine Corps League is proud to be a member of The Military Coalition.
-From their website:
+The Marine Corps League is proud to be a founding member of The Military Coalition.

 The philosophy of The Coalition is that, by working together on issues of mutual agreement, the participating organizations can harness the grassroots support of more than 5.5 million members plus their families and accomplish far more than by working on these initiatives separately.
 When one or more of the Coalition organizations is invited to testify before Congress, we frequently coordinate the testimony with the other Coalition associations and present it on behalf of the entire Coalition.
 This lends greater weight and unanimity to the testimony than if it were presented by any individual association